apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Las Vegas police: 5 homeless people shot, 2 killed in shooting near Charleston, US-95**
+**Rep. George Santos expelled from House**

-You can read more about it [here](https://www.fox5vegas.com/2023/12/02/las-vegas-police-4-shot-near-charleston-us-95/).
+You can read more about it [here](https://www.cnn.com/politics/live-news/george-santos-expulsion-vote-12-1-23/index.html).

 ## Requirements
 - Python 3.8